The Top Oil Producing Countries: Where Does Our Oil Come From?

 Apart from the founding members, OPEC was later joined by Qatar, Indonesia, Libya, the United Arab Emirates, Algeria, Nigeria, Ecuador, Gabon, Angola, Equatorial Guinea, and Congo.

 Today, OPEC has 13 members.
-This list of top oil producing countries includes Algeria, Angola, Equatorial Guinea, Gabon, Iran, Iraq, Kuwait, Libya, Nigeria, the Republic of the Congo, Saudi Arabia, the United Arab Emirates, and Venezuela.
+This list includes Algeria, Angola, Equatorial Guinea, Gabon, Iran, Iraq, Kuwait, Libya, Nigeria, the Republic of the Congo, Saudi Arabia, the United Arab Emirates, and Venezuela.

-Here’s a table with the top five world oil producers in 2021:
+Here’s a table with the top five world oil producers:

 Did You Know

-The top five US states for crude oil production in 2021 and their percentage contributions to total US crude oil output were:
+The top five US states for crude oil production and their percentage contributions to total US crude oil output are:

 Oil Prices Over the Years: Unpredictable Variations